Mikee Romero: Political career

+A three-term congressman, Romero has held several leadership roles in the House of Representatives, including Senior Deputy Speaker and Political Affairs Head (2019–2022), Chairman of the Committee on Poverty Alleviation (2022–2025), and Deputy Majority Leader (2016–2019).

+He has an extensive legislative record, having authored 148 Republic Acts and over 1,200 bills and resolutions, focusing on key areas such as poverty alleviation, healthcare, education, and national defense.
+Among his most notable legislative contributions are the Expanded Conditional Cash Transfer Program (Pantawid Pamilyang Pilipino Program), the Magna Carta for the Poor, the Free College Tuition Law, and the Barangay Health Worker Benefits Act.

 Sporting career

 Playing career

 Romero took up several sports with the intention of competing in the SEA Games.
 He was 3-dan black belter in Arnis, a national jetski champion in 2005 and was with the Philippine trap shooting team.

 Basketball

 The De La Salle Green Archers had Romero as a player in the University Athletic Association of the Philippines (UAAP).
 His basketball career ended in 1991 after sustaining an ankle injury.

 Romero is regarded as the “Godfather of Philippine Amateur Basketball” for his role in sustaining the Philippine Basketball League (PBL) and supporting grassroots programs.
 As owner of the Harbour Centre basketball team, he led the franchise to seven consecutive PBL titles (2006–2010), producing future Philippine Basketball Association stars and national team players.
 He also backed various national squads and youth programs, providing vital support to amateur basketball during a period of declining sponsorship.

+Cycling

+Romero took over the Integrated Cycling Federation of the Philippines (PhilCycling) faction headed by Rolando Hiso, in opposition to the Union Cycliste Internationale-recognized presidency of Abraham Tolentino sometime in mid-2009.

+Romero funded the tryouts for a national cycling team that was supposed to compete in the 2011 SEA Games in Laos.
+The 13-member team had twelve of its members disqualified for lacking a UCI license, and Marites Bitbit the lone eligible cyclist was convinced by Philippine Olympic Committee president Peping Cojuangco to withdraw from competing.
+Bitbit had licenses from both Tolentino's and Romero's factions.

+Romero quit as PhilCycling president in December 2009 citing his intent to focus on his business.